Cheekh: Plot

 Mannat is given permission by the court to represent herself.
-She shows all her proofs, presents witnesses and lastly, in an heated argument with Wajih where she twists the situation, Wajih subconsciously spits the truth.
+She shows all her proofs, presents witnesses and lastly, in a heated argument with Wajih where she twists the situation, Wajih subconsciously spits the truth.
 Seeing no way out, he tells the truth and says that as he was never objected by Yawer and given everything he demanded, even if its wrong, and believed that no matter what he does, he will be backed up and saved, caused him to develop this sick mentality.
 He is taken to the jail where Haya, Yawer and Shariq (now Haya's husband) tearfully hug him before the police come and take him to be hanged.
 Mannat is seen smiling and is telling herself that whatever loss she had gone through just to see this day (Wajih being hanged) were tests of Allah and if she would've kept quiet like everyone else, she would've lost dignity for herself in her eyes, and is satisfied supporting the oppressed.